Bereket-U/hangman-game/README.md

 If it's too hard to guess, you can always see the secret word.
 Just to save the man!

 ### Win and Loss

-If the player correctly identifies all the letters it's a win otherwise is a lose
+If the player correctly identifies all the letters it's a win otherwise is a lose.

 ### Button/Keyboard styling